JessicaGarson/NYU-Intro-to-Python-Spring-2018/Assignments/homework_4.md

 Create a program that goes through this tuple and tells the story of a typical day for you.

 ## Steps
 If you are feeling lost or need some guidance in solving this assignment.
+Here are some steps you can follow.

 ### Step 1 - Make the repository
 Make the repository inside of GitHub.